enasequence/read_docs/submit/fileprep/upload.rst

 Using FileZilla On Windows
 --------------------------

-Filezilla allows you to transfer files via FTP through a user-friendly graphical interface.
+FileZilla allows you to transfer files via FTP through a user-friendly graphical interface.

 1. Download and install `FileZilla <https://filezilla-project.org/>`_.
    If you are not administrator of your computer then download the portable version of FileZilla.
 2. Use the binary mode: ``Transfer menu -> Transfer Type -> Binary``.
-3. Use ``webin.ebi.ac.uk`` as the host.
+3. Use ``webin2.ebi.ac.uk`` as the host.
-4. Use your Webin username and password.
+4. Enter your Webin username and password.
 5. Click ``Quickconnect``.
 6. Search for the file(s) you want to upload using the tree on the left panel.
 7. Create directories in your drop box (if necessary) using the tree on the